SAS Institute. The Power to Know

 Yes Yes

-SAS LIBNAME statement options to import or export Excel Data files on Linux, Windows and UNIX.
-This component requires that the PC Files Server is running on a Microsoft Windows operating platform where the PC files reside.
+The next table lists LIBNAME Statement Options to Import or Export Excel Data files on Linux, Windows, and UNIX.
+This method requires that the PC Files Server is running on a Microsoft Windows operating system where the PC files reside.

-SAS LIBNAME Statement Options to Import or Export Excel Data files on Linux, Windows and UNIX
+LIBNAME Statement Options to Import or Export Excel Data files on Linux, Windows, and UNIX

 Data Source Syntax Valid Value Default Value PROC IMPORT PROC EXPORT